GLOBAL MARKETS-Jitters push Treasury yields, dollar to 7-month lows

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Additional reporting by Abhinav Ramnarayan in London, Richa Naidu in Chicago, Anya George Tharakan in Bengaluru and Richard Leong, Saqib Iqbal Ahmed and Jessica Resnick-Ault in New York
+Additional reporting by Abhinav Ramnarayan in London and Richard Leong and Saqib Iqbal Ahmed in New York